czyzby/gdx-lml/README.md

 - As `vertical` style was removed from default skin, `Separator` tag no longer supports `vertical`/`horizontal` attributes.
 - `VerticalFlowGroup` and `HorizontalFlowGroup` support.
 To use these groups in a `dragPane` tag, set `type` attribute to `vFlow` or `hFlow` (as always, case ignored).
 - `ListView` support.
 Now you can display a collection of values in a customized way.
+Note that currently `ListView` does **NOT** work on GWT due to reflection use in VisUI 1.0.1.
+It will be fixed in future versions.
 - Added `deadzoneRadius` attribute to `draggable` tag.

 1.3 -> 1.4